DavidVentura/PicoPico/README.md

     * Sound itself should come from flash
 * Music patterns, 64x6 = 384B
     * Music itself should come from flash
-* Display buffer (optional, if double-buffered), ~128x128 = 16KB~, 160x80x2=25KB
-    * 160x80 = the only screen I have available, otherwise it'd be slightly larger
-    * x2 => each pixel needs "2 bytes" (currently, set for RGB565), it _might_ be possible, depending on driver to use 1.5bpp (12 bits)
+* Front buffer 128x128 = 16KB (x/y position -> palette; could be 8KB if using only a nibble per pixel)
+* Back buffer 128x128x2 = 32KB (x/y position -> color, at 16bpp)
-* Game memory = 64KB
+* Game memory = 32KB
     * Lua = ???KB
     * how to measure?

-~145KB, should have plenty of space for things going wrong.
+~130KB, should have plenty of space for things going wrong.
 However, the biggest unknown is lua overhead.
 Both Spritesheet (16KB), Fontsheet (16KB) and Map (4KB) can be squeezed to half, as they need a nibble per pixel, instead of a byte.
 Not sure how much CPU it'd take to have every single render to the backbuffer expand the pixels back bytes.